HenestrosaDev/audiotext/README.md

 The higher the precision, the more resources will be needed and the better the transcription will be.

 There are three possible values:
 - `int8`: Default if using CPU.
 It represents whole numbers without any fractional part.
-Its size is 8 bits (1 byte) and it can represent integer values from -128 to 127 (signed) or 0 to 255 (unsigned). in scenarios where memory efficiency is critical, such as in quantized neural networks or edge devices with limited computational resources.
+Its size is 8 bits (1 byte) and it can represent integer values from -128 to 127 (signed) or 0 to 255 (unsigned).
+It is used in scenarios where memory efficiency is critical, such as in quantized neural networks or edge devices with limited computational resources.
 - `float16`: Default if using CUDA GPU.
 It's a half precision type representing 16-bit floating point numbers.
 Its size is 16 bits (2 bytes).
 It has a smaller range and precision compared to `float32`.
 It is often used in applications where memory is a critical resource, such as in deep learning models running on GPUs or TPUs.
 - `float32`: Recommended for CUDA GPUs with more than 8 GB of VRAM.
 It's a single precision type representing 32-bit floating point numbers, which is a standard for representing real numbers in computers.
 Its size is 32 bits (4 bytes).
 It can represent a wide range of real numbers with a reasonable level of precision.